Make a Box Pinhole Projector to Safely Watch a Solar Eclipse

 - Stand with your back toward the Sun.
 Place the box over your head with the pinhole towards the Sun.
 Adjust your position until you see a small projection, a negative image, of the eclipsed Sun on the paper inside the box.

 Using a Tube?

-If you are using a tube or taping 2 tubes together, cut the end of the tubes and tape the foil with a pinhole on 1 end.
+If you are using a long tube or taping 2 tubes together, cut the end of the tubes and tape the foil with a pinhole on 1 end.
 On the other end, tape a piece of white paper over the end of the tube.
 This will act as the screen.
 Close to this end, cut a rectangular hole using the knife.
 This will be your viewing window.